Instruments

 Keyboards

 The Mellotron is an electro-mechanical musical instrument developed in Birmingham in 1963.
-It is played by pressing its keys, which trigger pre-recorded lengths magnetic tape to be pulled across playback heads.
+It is played by pressing its keys, which trigger pre-recorded lengths magnetic tape to be pulled across playback heads; well known Mellotron sounds include ‘Flute’ and ‘3 Violins’.
 Original mellotrons are heavy to transport and prone to mechanical failure if not looked after.
-Gig-friendly digital versions of the mellotron have been developed in recent times, both software and hardware instruments.
+Gig-friendly digital versions of the mellotron have been developed in recent years.
 The Mellotron was adopted by rock and pop groups in the mid to late 1960s, including Manfred Mann, The Moody Blues, The Beatles and The Kinks.
+The Hurdy Gurdies use a digital Mellotron, and a Nord Electro stage keyboard for pianos and organs.

 Harmonicas

-Barry plays Seydel 1847 harmonicas, which are 10-hole diatonic harmonicas with wooden combs and stainless steel reeds.
+Seydel 1847 harmonicas – 10-hole diatonic harmonicas with wooden combs and stainless steel reeds.
 They are handmade in the oldest harmonica factory in the world, in Klingenthal, Saxony.
 Notable Seydel harmonica players include James Cotton, Charlie Musselwhite, and Peter “Madcat” Ruth.
 Barry plays both standard Richter and Wilde tuned 1847s.

 Drums

-Mark plays a limited edition 2020 Vox Telstar drum kit.
-This rare, glistening beast comes with an unusual elliptically shaped bass drum, and is coated in a silver crocodile-skin wrap, so you can only play it wearing dark glasses.
+2020 Vox Telstar drum kit – this limited edition, rare, glistening beast comes with an unusual elliptically shaped bass drum, and is coated in a silver crocodile-skin wrap, so you can only play it wearing dark glasses.
 The design is based upon an earlier vintage kit known as the ‘Speedfire’, manufactured by Trixon in the late ‘60s.
 The best thing about the Telstar is that it looks like it has just melted, probably out of sheer ecstasy.
 It sounds great and is terrifically boomy.
 Mark uses Istanbul cymbals and Remo drum heads, and an old cowbell he found in a car-boot sale in Crawley.

 Amplifiers